Irish Whale and Dolphin Group

 The Irish Whale and Dolphin Group (IWDG) is a cetacean conservation and outreach organisation based in Ireland.
+It is the official Irish recording scheme for cetaceans (whales, dolphins and porpoises), as well as sea turtles and basking sharks, tasked and funded by the National Parks and Wildlife Service (NPWS) to record sightings and strandings of these species in Ireland.

 History

 The IWDG was founded in December 1990 to establish a cetacean stranding and sighting scheme, and to campaign for the establishment of a cetacean sanctuary.
 In June 1991, the Irish Government responded by declaring Irish Waters to be the first European whale and dolphin sanctuary.
 The group was granted a charitable status in December 1999.

 Organisation

 The IWDG is a limited company with charitable status.
 Its operations are overseen by a board of directors and a number of officers, including Dr. Simon Berrow who, as of 2019, was acting CEO.
 The charity is a member of, and funded by, the Irish Environmental Network.